 Having your neck cracked by a professional is called cervical spine manipulation.
 It can be dangerous because it involves a small risk of compressing one of the major arteries bringing blood to the brain, leading to stroke.
 Someone who gets their neck cracked is 3.6 times more likely to have a stroke than someone who doesn’t, but this still means that there are only 1.3 cases per 100,000 people who receive the treatment.
 Some experts believe that multiple treatments could have accumulatively damaging effects.
 The procedure can be especially dangerous for someone who has artery abnormalities.
 Although the general consensus is that having a trained professional perform these procedures is safe, these are still risks that need to be discussed with patients before undergoing the procedure.

 Stiff neck is a common affliction.
 For possible causes and ways to reduce strain on your body, see Is neck and back cracking all it’s cracked up to be.

 Here are some ways to treat a stiff neck:

 - Apply heat or ice to the painful area.
-One good method is to use ice for the first 48–72 hours, then use heat after that (hot showers, hot compresses, or a heating pad)
+One good method is to use ice for the first 48 to 72 hours, then use heat after that (hot showers, hot compresses, or a heating pad).

 You should contact a medical provider if your pain is severe, does not go away in one week with self-care, or is accompanied by numbness, tingling, swollen glands, a lump in your neck, difficulty swallowing or breathing.
 Also seek medical care if your pain was caused by a fall, blow, or injury, if the pain gets worse when you lie down or wakes you up a night, or if you lose control over urination or bowel movements.